Media Relations Broadcast Studio

-Virginia Tech’s media relations team operates a fully equipped, professional video and radio broadcast studio to connect faculty and campus newsmakers with local, national, and international news media.
+Virginia Tech’s media relations team operates a fully equipped, professional video and radio broadcast studio in the Moss Arts Center to connect faculty and campus newsmakers with local, national, and international news media.

 We support a variety of video distribution methods: